miamoh/angular100-labs-2020-02-24/Ch01-Overview/2using-own-repo/README.md

 4. In **Angular100-Labs** find the file license-agreement.txt from the same  directory as this README.md.
 Click to highlight the license-agreement.txt file and hit Control-C or right-click to choose copy.

-5. Switch back to your **my-angular-course** project and paste the file by right-clicking below your files and choosing paste.
+5. Switch back to your **my-angular-albums** project and paste the file by right-clicking below your files and choosing paste.

  ![](screenshots/right-click-paste.png)